vbartle/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 **Give us feedback on Tinkerbelle.**
+Cool!
+You could add some method of enabling interpolation between points so that wizarding can be automated to some degree, or so a wizard can more steadily control gradients rather than resorting to flipping quickly between extreme colors to make a point.
+Here's a quick prototype of this in JS: https://editor.p5js.org/bartle/sketches/AeD_5ZJC0.
+Happy to help if something like this seems useful.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.